LohitoBurrito/CS225_Airport_Project/Project_Proposal.md

 ### Function Efficiency

-Our BFS algorithm will run in O(V) or O(2E) where V represents the amount of vertices and E represents the amount of edges.
+Our BFS algorithm will run in O(V) or O(2E) where V represents the number of vertices and E represents the number of edges.
 Worst case scenario, it will travel all of the nodes making it O(n).
 Since we are traveling to every node in BFS, we have to account for each node we go to.
 For Djistrkas, we also travel to every node, therefore it will also be O(V) or O(2E).
 Kosaraju’s algorithm takes O(V + E) time complexity.
 In this algorithm, we need to perform a transpose on the graph which will also take O(V + E).
 Essentially, we have O(V + E) + O(V + E) which ends up becoming an overall O(V + E) in terms of runtime for Kosaraju’s algorithm.